-The Scheme's Normal Pension Age (NPA) is 65, although different NPAs may apply to earlier periods of membership.
-If you take your pension before the NPA applicable to your benefits it will usually be reduced to reflect the longer potential payment period.
-If you decide to take your pension after your NPA, it will be increased to reflect the shorter payment period.
+The Scheme's Normal Pension Age (NPA) is 65.
+If you take your pension before this age, your benefits may be reduced to reflect the longer potential payment period.
+If you decide to take your pension after your NPA, it will be higher.